Sunday, November 3, 2024

 What is scary- creepy devil child

-General or non horror people content warning- gaslighting, angry dogs, angry apes, and one scene where someone gets a leg stuck on a fence post.
+General or non horror people content warning- gaslighting, angry dogs, angry apes, and one scene where someone gets a leg stuck on a fence post (otherwise not bloody at all).
 Also if you don't love abortion as a plot line, it does come up.

 Plot- The US Ambassador to Rome (Gregory Peck) gets a random spare baby from a creepy Catholic hospital when his own baby dies at birth and tells his wife that it is their baby (she never knows that first baby died).
 Five years later in England (as the Ambassador's post changes to England) at the child's fifth birthday party, his nanny hangs herself off the roof of their mansion and an angry dog shows up.
 The next day, a priest shows up at the Ambassador's office and rants about the blood of Christ and the child in a way that makes not much sense, and also a new nanny shows up out of nowhere and seems to be encouraging some of the more questionable things that the child is doing.